longNguyen010203/Youtube-ETL-Pipeline/README.md

 9. Open [http://localhost:3001](http://localhost:3001) to view Dagster UI and click `Materialize all` button to run the Pipeline
 10. Open [http://localhost:9001](http://localhost:9001) to view MinIO UI and check the data to be loaded
 11. Open [http://localhost:8080](http://localhost:8080) to view Spark UI and three workers are running
-12. Open [http://localhost:3030](http://localhost:3030) to see charts and dashboards
+12. Open [http://localhost:3030](http://localhost:3030) to see charts and dashboards on Metabase
-13. Open [http://localhost:8501](http://localhost:8501) to try out the video recommendation app
+13. Open [http://localhost:8501](http://localhost:8501) to try out the video recommendation app on Streamlit